 TasPIN's 10 point call for Tasmania's Planning System

-To achieve the best possible sustainable future for our social, economic and environmental well-being, Tasmania's Planning system must be:
+To achieve the best possible sustainable future for our social, economic and ecological well-being, Tasmania's Planning system must be:

 1. Visionary: provide a strategic vision of the best possible clean, green, sustainable future for Tasmania.

-2. Planned outcomes: develop clear statements of the intended long-term goals for Tasmania’s optimal social, economic and environmental well-being.
+2. Planned outcomes: develop clear statements of the long-term goals for Tasmania’s optimal social, economic and ecological well-being.

 3. Sound governance: be built on sound and transparent governance arrangements and decision-making processes that the whole community can trust, including the independence of the Tasmanian Planning authority.